huangl3/RTCUR/README.md

 ## Demo

-Clone the codes and run `simpleRPCAtest.m` for a test demo.
+Clone the codes as well as <a href=https://gitlab.com/tensors/tensor_toolbox/-/releases/v3.1>Tensor Toolbox v3.1</a> and run `simpleRPCAtest.m` for a test demo.